Fabio Chiaramonte of GymCraft tells us about turning cardio training into a fun game.

 Fabio Chiaramonte: We are doing great.
 We live a little outside of Barcelona, somewhere on a mountain with lots of nature.

 Therefore we have plenty of nature around us to escape to during the pandemic.
 We are kind of lucky to not be living in a city at this moment.
-Especially for my one year old daughter, this is important, to be able to go out and explore the world.
+Especially for my one-year-old daughter, this is important, to be able to go out and explore the world.

 Tell us about you, your career, how you founded GymCraft.

-Fabio Chiaramonte: During Architecture studies, I worked a lot with real-time 3D and Virtual Reality.
+Fabio Chiaramonte: During my Architecture studies, I worked a lot with real-time 3D and Virtual Reality.
 Once I met my partner, Tilmann, we thought about transferring that knowledge to another market, fitness gamification and as we loved the positive impact for the society of that idea, we pursued that idea and founded GymCraft in 2016

 How does GymCraft innovate?

 Fabio Chiaramonte: We want to make fitness fun.
-Most people struggle with motivation, especially the nonprofessionals.
-So we created a tech connects real fitness equipment to videogame technology and launched our first applications.
+Most people struggle with motivation, especially nonprofessionals.
+So we created a tech that connects real fitness equipment to videogame technology and launched our first applications.
 Right now we are launching our first mobile online game for cardio bikes, called “Watt Challenge”.